streamlit/streamlit/site/content/docs/tutorial2.md

 ---
-title: "Tutorial part 2"
-draft: true
+title: "Streamlit tutorial: caching, mapping, and more!"
-weight: 100
+weight: 101
 ---

 At this point, you have probably [already set Streamlit